coveo/source.coveo.com/_posts/2023-04-17-error-handling-tradeoffs-and-crashing-in-production.md

 ```

 Exceptions have many advantages compared to C's return code.
-First, they propagate transparently, which facilitate [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+First, they propagate transparently, which facilitates [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 For instance, in the example above, the function `getBoldHtml()` doesn't know or need to know that the function `getHtml()` can throw an exception.
 This is made possible since object classes in C++ have so-called `destructor` that frees the resources associated to each object.
-These destructor are called at the end of the scope of objects or when exceptions are thrown.
+These destructors are called at the end of the scope of objects or when exceptions are thrown.
 This is why the objects `boldStart` and `boldEnd` don't need to be manually cleaned up, including when `getHtml()` throws an exception.

 These advantages are significant, but they are not free.
 In C++, exceptions comes with a runtime cost, which made them, according to [Herb Sutter's talk](https://youtu.be/ARYP83yNAWk), a non-zero-overhead abstraction.
 This might be one of the reasons some businesses like [Google famously decided not to use them in C++](https://google.github.io/styleguide/cppguide.html#Exceptions).
-Actually, when you throw an exception, the so-called stack unwinding happens which ends up running a lot of code (for instance the `destructor`s).
+Actually, when you throw an exception, the so-called stack unwinding happens, which ends up running a lot of code (for instance the `destructor`).
 Finally, exceptions can be a little bit too transparent.
 It is easy to forget to handle an exception that we _had to_ handle for our program to work properly.